-Prime and its upstream partners are currently working on the early conversion to the new PIA terms and renewal of OML 127 and OML 130 licenses.
+Prime and its upstream partners are currently working on the early conversion and renewal of OML 127 and OML 130 licenses.
 It is expected that OML 130 conversion and renewal, which accounts for most of the reserves, production and value in Prime's portfolio can be delivered by end of 2022, although a successful outcome on this timeline can't be guaranteed.
-It is further expected that a successful early conversion and renewal of OML 130 could provide the basis for concurrent refinancing of Prime's RBL and PXF debt, that in turn could support Prime increasing dividend distributions to its shareholders including Africa Oil in the near term.
+It is further expected that a successful early conversion and renewal of OML 130 could provide the basis for concurrent refinancing of Prime's RBL debt.

-Conversion and renewal of OML 130 could also facilitate the final investment decision for the Preowei oil discovery development project.
+Furthermore, a conversion and renewal of OML 130 could facilitate the final investment decision for the Preowei oil discovery.
 Preowei oil field is to the north of Egina FPSO and is a low-risk development opportunity through a satellite subsea tie-back project to the Egina FPSO.